 - Official selection in the MINA Film Festival in Melbourne Australia.

-- Official selection in the Berlin Flash Film Festival
+- Semi-Finalist in the Berlin Flash Film Festival

 More examples of #MOJO films made with smartphones.